Mike O'Neill (ice hockey): Playing career

-O'Neill was signed as a free agent by Anaheim and made his debut on December 11, 1997 against Pittsburgh relieving Mikhail Shtalenkov halfway throu the second period, allowing 3 goals on 10 shots.
+O'Neill was signed as a free agent by Anaheim and made his debut on December 11, 1997 against Pittsburgh relieving Mikhail Shtalenkov halfway through the second period, allowing 3 goals on 10 shots.
 He played mainly for the Long Beach Ice Dogs in the IHL.
 He then signed with the Washington Capitals as a free agent in August 1997 and played 47 games for the Portland Pirates of the AHL in 1997–98.

 O'Neill played for EC VSV in Austria in the 1998–99 season before returning to North America to play for the Long Beach Ice Dogs and the Michigan K-Wings during 1999–00 season.

 In 2000–01, he played for the Sheffield Steelers of the British Ice Hockey Superleague, and won the B&H Cup, the Challenge Cup, the League Championship and the Playoff Championship.

 O'Neill retired from professional hockey following the 2000–01 season.
-O'Neill holds the record for the most career games without a win in a career.
+O'Neill holds the record for the most NHL career games without a win.